Skip to main content

 Special class grouping

-Students with disabilities are grouped for special class services based upon similarity of educational needs.
-These needs include, but are not limited to,
+Students with disabilities are grouped for special class services based on similarity of educational needs.

 Classes may be composed of students with the same disability or with different disabilities but with similar educational/functional needs.

-The achievement levels in reading and math in special classes with a ratio of 12:1, 12:1+1 or 15:1 should not exceed three years.
-If a school operates a class in which reading and math achievement levels exceed 3 years, the school must provide the Field Support Center and the parent of each student in the class a description of the range of reading and math achievement levels and the general levels of social development, physical development and management needs in the class by Nov.
+According to state regulations, the achievement levels in reading and math in special classes with a ratio of 12:1, 12:1+1 or 15:1 should not exceed three years.
+If a reading and math achievement levels exceed 3 years, the school must provide parents of each student in the class a description of the range of reading and math achievement levels and the general levels of social development, physical development and management needs in the class by Nov.
 1 of each year.
 The parents of any new students entering that class after Nov.
 1 must be provided the same information.